|Page top Previous Homepage Next||

 Nightingale Rose Chart

 Also known as a Coxcomb Chart, Polar Area Diagram.

 This chart was famously used by statistician and medical reformer, Florence Nightingale to communicate the avoidable deaths of soldiers during the Crimean war.

-The major flaw with Nightingale Rose Charts is that the outer segments are given more emphasis because of their larger area size.
-This disproportionately represents increases in value.
+The major flaw with Nightingale Rose Charts is that the outer segments are emphasised more because of their larger area size, which disproportionately represents any value increases.

 Data over time